Frequently Asked Questions

 To contact us or to report suspected fraud, you can use the on-line form or ring the Benefit Fraud Hotline Service 0800 328 6340 which is a free phone number and all calls are treated in absolute confidence.
 A trained member of staff will take any information you can provide regarding people committing benefit.

-The Council is keen to make prompt payments of Housing and Council Tax benefit to genuine claimants, but we are equally keen to stamp out benefit fraud.
+The Council is keen to make prompt payments of Housing Benefit and Council Tax Support to genuine claimants, but we are equally keen to stamp out benefit fraud.
 There is an active Investigation Team that is responsible for detection and investigation of fraudulent claims.
 The team is aided by staff in the Council's Revenues team who report any suspicious benefit claims.
 Last year over one million pounds of benefit fraud was detected.

 Take a look at the Stop Benefit Fraud DVD which shows typical Housing Benefit Fraud and the effects it has on you and the community.